 Obstructive uropathy is a blockage that prevents urine from leaving your kidneys.
 When this condition develops suddenly and only affects one kidney, it’s called acute unilateral obstructive uropathy.
-The blockage occurs in one of your ureters, which are the tubes that allow urine to pass from your kidneys to your bladder.
-This condition is fairly rare, affecting one out of every 1,000 people, according to the National Institutes of Health (NIH).
+The blockage occurs in one of your ureters, the tubes that allow urine to pass from your kidneys to your bladder.
+This condition is fairly rare, affecting 1 out of every 1,000 people, according to the National Institutes of Health (NIH).

-Other less common causes of this condition include:
+Other less-common causes of this condition include:

 - certain cancers that affect the ureters or parts of the body that are close to the ureters, such as bladder, colon, cervical, or uterine cancer